 If you want to make yourself completely anonymous online, protecting your personal data and browsing habits whilst also opening up region-blocked content, you’re looking for a VPN.
 Here, we show you how to set up a VPN on a Mac.

-If you’re wondering what on Earth a VPN is (it stands for Virtual Private Network but that probably doesn’t answer all of your questions), then visit our sister title Tech Advisor’s article that explains what is a VPN.
+If you’re wondering what a VPN is (it stands for Virtual Private Network but that probably doesn’t answer all of your questions), then visit our sister title Tech Advisor’s article that explains what is a VPN.
 Once you’re clued up, return here for a guide to setting up a VPN on your Mac.

 We’re first going to show you how to set up a VPN app like NordVPN, and will then show you how to set up a VPN that requires you to go into your Mac’s network settings such as Hidden24.